 Noncurrent liabilities at December 31, 2018 were \$6 million higher than at December 31, 2017.
 The change in noncurrent liabilities reflects primarily an increase in the regulatory liability for TCJA net benefits (\$23 million) that were due to the Utilities' deferral of estimated net benefits under the TCJA for the year ended December 31, 2018.
 See "Other Regulatory Matters" in Note B to the financial statements in Item 8.
 The change also reflects an increase in deferred income taxes and unamortized investment tax credits (\$21 million), which primarily reflects accelerated tax depreciation (including the Utilities' 2017 return-to-accrual adjustments recorded in the third quarter of 2018) and repair deductions.
 See Note L to the financial statements in Item 8.
 The increases are offset by a decrease in the liability for pension and retiree benefits to reflect the final actuarial valuation, as measured at December 31, 2018, of the pension and other retiree benefit plans in accordance with the accounting rules for retirement benefits (\$27 million).
-The change in the liability for pension and retiree benefits a decrease in Superfund and other environmental costs (\$15 million).
-See Notes E, F and G to the financial statements at the 8.
+The change in the liability for pension and retiree benefits reflects in part contributions to the plans made by the Utilities in 2018.
+It also reflects a decrease in Superfund and other environmental costs (\$15 million).
+See Notes E, F and G to the financial statements in Item 8.